rockjohny360/Portfolio_Majharul/README.md

 # Hi, I'm Majharul Islam (Johny) 👋

-I'm a data analyst with 4 years of experience in Marketing Analytics.
-As a data analyst with a strong analytical mindset and a passion for delivering data-driven insights.
-He is experienced in developing alternatives, inspiring and communicating with team members, and cultivating leadership.
-Proficient in Excel, Tableau, and SQL, he provides real-time insights into product, marketing funnels, and business KPIs.
-With a degree in Marketing Analytics and a minor in Communication Studies, Majharul is equipped with the skills necessary to curate statistical analysis and visualize key metrics, generating over 300 consultations with charts and graphs.
-He is dedicated to data-driven decision-making and is a valuable asset to any organization seeking to leverage data to achieve success.
+I'm a data analyst with 4 years of experience in Marketing Analytics, equipped with a degree in Marketing Analytics and a minor in Communication Studies.
+I have a strong analytical mindset and a passion for delivering data-driven insights.
+Proficient in Excel, Tableau, and SQL, I provide real-time insights into product, marketing funnels, and business KPIs.
+I'm experienced in developing alternatives, inspiring and communicating with team members, and cultivating leadership.
+I'm dedicated to data-driven decision-making and have generated over 300 consultations with charts and graphs.
+I'm a valuable asset to any organization seeking to leverage data to achieve success.

 ## 🔭 My Skills